qingqingqingli/philosophers/README.md

 ## Project requirements

-- A number of philosophers are sitting at a round table doing one of three things: eating, thinking or sleeping.
+- A number of philosophers are sitting at a round table doing one of three things: `eating`, `thinking` or `sleeping`.

 - The philosophers sit at a circular table with a large bowl of spaghetti in the center.
 There are some forks on the table.
-As spaghetti is difficult to serve and eat with a single fork, it is assumed that a philosopher must eat with two forks, one for each hand.
+As spaghetti is difficult to serve and eat with a single fork, it is assumed that a philosopher `must eat with two forks`, one for each hand.

 - The philosophers must never be starving.
 Every philosopher needs to eat.
 Philosophers don’t speak with each other.
 Philosophers don’t know when another philosopher is about to die.